The complete guide to bricklaying apprenticeships

 There is much more to life as a bricklayer than laying bricks – let’s explore what other vital skills you will achieve during your bricklaying apprenticeship:

-The principles of high quality customer service.
-Gaining and keeping a valued reputation in industry with clients, colleagues and industry representatives such as suppliers and manufacturers.
+Customer service: The principles of high-quality customer service.
+Gaining and keeping a valued reputation in the industry with clients, colleagues and industry representatives such as suppliers and manufacturers.

-Different communication methods.
-How to communicate in a clear, articulate and appropriate manner.
+Communication: Different communication methods.
+How to communicate in a clear, articulate, and appropriate manner.
 How to adapt communication style to different situations.

-Different eras, types of construction methods, insulation considerations, sustainability, facilities management, fire, moisture and air protection.
+Buildings: Different eras, types of construction methods, insulation considerations, sustainability, facilities management, fire, moisture, and air protection.

-The importance and considerations of thermal qualities, airtightness and ventilation to buildings.
+Energy efficiency: The importance and considerations of thermal qualities, airtightness, and ventilation to buildings.

-Modern methods of construction, rapid build technology, alternative block, masonry, steel and timber based cladding systems.
+Alternative construction techniques: Modern methods of construction, rapid build technology, alternative block, masonry, steel and timber-based cladding systems.

 Future prospects and career progression

-Those who have completed an apprenticeship in bricklaying have a bright future ahead of them.
+Those who have completed a bricklaying apprenticeship have a bright future ahead of them.
 Qualified bricklayers are highly sought after in the construction industry, so you will be in high demand from employers.
 Whether you want to work on large housing developments, commercial renovations or heritage brickwork – a bricklaying apprenticeship will open many doors.
-And it offers an average salary of upwards of £40,000, too.

-Many go on to set up their own business in bricklaying or become a site supervisor to train up other apprentice bricklayers, or specialise in other sections such as stonemasonry.
+Many qualified bricklayers go on to set up their own businesses in bricklaying.
+Or they become a site supervisor to train up other apprentice bricklayers or specialise in other sections such as stonemasonry.